Skin cancer types: Squamous cell carcinoma causes

 The body tries to repair this damage.
 When the body can no longer repair all the damage, changes called mutations develop in our skin’s cells.
 The mutated cells, which are cancer cells, can multiple quickly.
 As these cells pile up, a tumor develops.

-When a tumor forms in skin cells called squamous cells, we get SCC of the skin.
+When a tumor forms in skin cells called squamous cells, we get squamous cell skin cancer.
 These cells are found in the outermost layer of our skin, which is called the epidermis.
 The following picture shows you where these cells live.

 Do some people have a higher risk of developing squamous cell carcinoma skin cancer?